 To say 2020 was a difficult year for teachers is an understatement.
-While all educators have had to overcome a variety of challenges ranging from general safety to maintaining engagement, BSD Education would like to recognize those that have gone above and beyond.
+All educators have overcome a variety of challenges, from general safety to maintaining engagement this year.
+At BSD Education, we would like to recognize those that have gone above and beyond.
 BSD is pleased to announce the nominees for the 2021 CARE Awards!

 Alicia Johal (San Diego Jewish Academy, California, US)